dannker/mos-templates/README.md

 | SoulSync | Media / Downloader | 🧪 Awaiting MOS validation | [Guide](docs/soulsync-slskd.md) |
 | Valkey | System | 🧪 Awaiting MOS validation | [Guide](docs/valkey.md) |
 | YoutubeDL-Material | Downloader / Media | 🧪 Awaiting MOS validation | Upstream |

+## MOS storage paths

+Templates use `/mnt/cache/appdata/...` as the generic MOS Hub appdata path.

+Replace `cache` with the name of the pool used for appdata on your MOS system when required.

+## Status

+**✅ Tested on MOS**

+The template has been deployed and functionally validated on MOS.

+**🧪 Upstream reviewed / awaiting MOS validation**

+The template has been reviewed against current upstream documentation but has not yet completed a clean MOS deployment test.